redux-saga/redux-saga/docs/api/README.md

 Supports passing a `this` context to `fn` (object method invocation)

 ### `fork(fn, ...args)`

-Creates an Effect description that instructs the middleware to perform a *non blocking call* on `fn`
+Creates an Effect description that instructs the middleware to perform a *non-blocking call* on `fn`

 #### Arguments